Today’s State Fair event schedule

 Snook Agricultural Museum: The museum features historical equipment and displays related to farming.
 Next to it is the North Jersey Antique Engine Building, and the 4-H Shotwell Exhibit Building is also open throughout the fair.

-Farm Fun in Barn Six: Come immerse yourself in interactive stations and activities for young children, such as a pedal tractor hay maze and a scarecrow building station.
+Farm Fun in Barn Six: Come immerse yourself in interactive stations and activities for young children, like a pedal tractor hay maze and a scarecrow building station.

 The Marketplace: Shop homemade, handmade, natural products.